-Author has written 156 stories for Harry Potter, Misc.
+Author has written 179 stories for Harry Potter, Misc.
 Games, Misc.
-Books, Forgotten Realms, Doctor Who, Cthulhu Mythos, Species, and George Smiley series.
+Books, Forgotten Realms, Doctor Who, Dresden Files, My Little Pony, Cthulhu Mythos, Species, George Smiley series, Groundhog Day, and Ravenloft.

 Whilst I appreciate signed reviews from members (which offer a chance to clarify ambiguities by private message) I am less enthusiastic of guest reviews which offer no such recourse (and some reviews read in ways which I suspect the original writer in no way intended).
 Guest reviews which go off the topic of the story which they are posted as reviewing are in danger of not making it past the 'moderate reviews' section, and guest reviews which are personally abusive will be deleted.
 Reviews from signed members which do not seem to be about the story which they are posted to will possibly be reported for abuse of the review system but will otherwise be ignored.

 30th January, 2014: Existing 'canon' maps of Hogwarts/area around it insufficient for my purposes for the Saint Potter universe, so rearranging the geography somewhat and drawing my own maps.
 In Saint Potter universe likely that Loch Ericht does not exist and that Hogwarts/Hogsmeade/The Forbidden Forest occupy that valley instead.
 Troublesome speech continuing to be awkward to write, but I have a sense now of what I think it ought to 'feel' like.

 19th February 2014: Proposed area occupied in the Saint Potter universe by Hogwarts, Hogsmeade, the Forbidden Forest, and the vicinity.